-Rule 1006-1 FILING FEES - INSTALLMENT PAYMENTS
+Rule 1006-1 FEES - INSTALLMENT PAYMENTS

-- (a) Following the filing of a petition and an application to pay filing fee in installments, each application will be reviewed by the court and an order entered granting or denying the application.
+- (a) Following the filing of a petition and an application, each application will be reviewed by the court and an order entered granting or denying the application.
 If the application is denied, the debtor shall have 14 days from the date of the order to pay the full fee.
-If the full fee is not paid within 14 days of the order, the petition may be dismissed by the court. - (b) Final installments of the filing fee shall be paid within 14 days following the date first set for the meeting of creditors pursuant to 11 U.S.C. § 341, unless otherwise ordered by the court upon appropriate motion for extension and for cause shown. - (c) The debtor and the debtor's attorney are responsible for knowing the dates the payments are due.
+If the full fee is not paid within 14 days of the order, the petition may be dismissed by the court without any further prior notice. - (b) Final installments of the filing fee shall be paid within 14 days following the date first set for the meeting of creditors pursuant to 11 U.S.C. § 341, unless otherwise ordered by the court upon appropriate motion for extension and for cause shown. - (c) The debtor and the debtor's attorney are responsible for knowing the dates the payments are due.
 No reminders of the due date will be provided from the court.
 Upon failure to make any payment as scheduled, the petition is subject to dismissal after hearing on notice to the debtor and trustee.

-Rule 1007-1 LISTS, SCHEDULES AND STATEMENTS; TIME LIMITS
+LISTS, SCHEDULES AND STATEMENTS; TIME LIMITS

 - (a) ITEMS REQUIRED AT COMMENCEMENT OR WITHIN 5 DAYS THEREAFTER.
-In all cases, the following schedules and statements shall be filed within 5 days after the commencement of the case: - 1.
-CERTIFICATE OF THE CREDIT COUNSELING AGENCY (pursuant to 11 U.S.C. § 109(h)(1), or as otherwise allowed by statute, individual cases only) - 2.
-Part 5 of Form 101- Individual Debtor's Statement of Compliance with Credit Counseling Requirement - 3.
-FILING FEE/MOTION FOR WAIVER OF FILING FEE OR TO PAY FILING FEE IN INSTALLMENTS - 4.
-YOUR STATEMENT ABOUT YOUR SOCIAL SECURITY NUMBERS - 5.
-MAILING MATRIX - 6.
-VERIFICATION OF CREDITOR MATRIX - 7.
-THE LIST OF CREDITORS WHO HAVE THE 20 LARGEST UNSECURED CLAIMS AGAINST YOU WHO ARE NOT INSIDERS (Chapter 11 only) - (b) FAILURE TO FILE ITEMS REQUIRED AT COMMENCEMENT OR WITHIN 5 DAYS THEREAFTER.
+In all cases, the following schedules and statements shall be filed within 5 days after the commencement of the case: - (1) CERTIFICATE OF THE CREDIT COUNSELING AGENCY (pursuant to 11 U.S.C. § 109(h)(1), or as otherwise allowed by statute, individual cases only) - (2) Part 5 of Form 101- Individual Debtor's Statement of Compliance with Credit Counseling Requirement - (3) FILING FEE/MOTION FOR WAIVER OF FILING FEE OR TO PAY FILING FEE IN INSTALLMENTS - (4) STATEMENT ABOUT YOUR SOCIAL SECURITY NUMBERS - (5) MAILING MATRIX - (6) VERIFICATION OF CREDITOR MATRIX - (7) LIST OF CREDITORS WHO HAVE THE 20 LARGEST UNSECURED CLAIMS AND ARE NOT INSIDERS (Chapter 11 only) - (b) FAILURE TO FILE ITEMS REQUIRED AT COMMENCEMENT OR WITHIN 5 DAYS THEREAFTER.
 In those cases where all of the preceding schedules and statements listed in section (a) are not filed by the 5th day after the date of the filing of the petition, the clerk shall set the matter for a show cause hearing, which may result in the dismissal of the case. - (c) SCHEDULES AND STATEMENTS REQUIRED AT COMMENCEMENT OR WITHIN 14 DAYS THEREAFTER.
-Upon the filing of an accelerated case, when the schedules and statements are not filed with the voluntary petition, the following schedules and statements shall be filed within 14 days after the commencement of the filing of the petition. - (1) A SUMMARY OF YOUR ASSETS AND LIABILITIES AND CERTAIN STATISTICAL INFORMATION (INDIVIDUAL)/A SUMMARY OF YOUR ASSETS AND LIABILITIES (NON-INDIVIDUAL) - (2) DECLARATION ABOUT AN INDIVIDUAL DEBTOR'S SCHEDULES/DECLARATION UNDER PENALTY OF PERJURY FOR NON-INDIVIDUAL DEBTORS - (3) SCHEDULES:
+Upon the filing of an accelerated case, when the schedules and statements are not filed with the voluntary petition, the following schedules and statements shall be filed within 14 days after the commencement of the filing of the petition: - (1) SUMMARY OF YOUR ASSETS AND LIABILITIES AND CERTAIN STATISTICAL INFORMATION (INDIVIDUAL)/ SUMMARY OF ASSETS AND LIABILITIES (NON-INDIVIDUAL) - (2) DECLARATION ABOUT AN INDIVIDUAL DEBTOR'S SCHEDULES/DECLARATION UNDER PENALTY OF PERJURY FOR NON-INDIVIDUAL DEBTORS

+(3) SCHEDULES:

-Schedule A/B Schedule H
+Schedule A/B Schedule G

-Schedule D Schedule I (individuals only)
+Schedule D Schedule H

-Schedule E/F Schedule J (individuals only)
+Schedule E/F Schedule I (individuals only)

-Schedule G Schedule J-2 (if applicable)
+Schedule J (individuals only) Schedule J-2 (if applicable)